 You can either hand in your proposal electronically, or on paper.
-For electronic handin, use the command 'handin cs314 proj4.prop'.
+For electronic handin, use the command 'handin cs314 p4.prop'.
 Create a directory in your cs314 folder which contains the text of your proposal (plain text preferred, but I'll accept PDF) and the image(s).
-If you prefer to do this proposal on paper because you cannot easily scan in a sketch, hand it to me Wednesday in class, or put it in the 314 drop box next to the 005 lab.
+If you prefer to do this proposal on paper because you cannot easily scan in a sketch, hand it to me in class on Monday the 18th.